 Overview

-These exist around the boundaries of ZERO and ONE, and extend into two opposite infinite extremities.
-By recognising this limitation, we are able to grasp a deeper understanding of the nature of infinity, which begins to challenge many mathematical conventions of our present day.
+They expand into two opposing infinite extremities and surround the borders of ZERO and ONE.
+Understanding this restriction helps us to have a deeper comprehension of the nature of the infinite, which begins to challenge many mathematical conventions of our present day.

 THE